awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 **Note**
 Providing a KMS key without also setting the **Encrypted** parameter results in an error\.

 1. For **Instance tags**, specify tags by providing key and value combinations\.
 You can tag the instances, the volumes, or both\.
+If you specify instance tags in your launch template and then you choose to propagate your Auto Scaling group's tags to its instances, all the tags are merged\.
+If the same tag key is specified for a tag in your launch template and a tag in your Auto Scaling group, then the tag value from the group takes precedence\.

 1. To change the default network interface, see [Changing the default network interface](#change-network-interface)\.
 Skip this step if you want to keep the default network interface \(the primary network interface\)\.